rhel-labs/learn-katacoda/README.md

 # Red Hat Enterprise Linux experience the product
 This is the content that appears on https://github.com/rhel-labs/learn-katacoda .
-If you have questions, contact Scott McBrien or raise an issue here at github.
+Problem?
+Open an issue!

 # Contributions
 For each scenario, please do the following: